DomoViridi/Scaliger/README.md

 a page (or more) in the transcription, and the sentences are numbered, starting with number 1 on each new page.

-Rich Text File (rtf) is used to give us italic typeface, different point sizes, left/centre/right adjusted text, tables, and automatic line numbering by using numbered lists.
+The transcription is kept as a XeLaTeX source.
+This gives us allmost complete control over the layout, and also extra facilities such as automatic TOC and index generation.
+This source can be rendered into various forms with a full layout, e.g. as a PDF.

 UTF is required for the above mentioned ligatures and the long s, the Greek, Hebrew and Arabic texts, and for odd symbols like the ancient symbols for the planets.
+This requires the choice of XeLaTeX over LaTeX.

 Transcribing to a modern typesetting
 ------------------------------------
-File: `Latin transcript (int).rtf`, the interpreted transcript.
+File: `transscriptinterpret/de-emendatione-temporum-interpret.tex`, the interpreted transcript.

-Using the transcription of the original, a version with modern typesetting is made.
+Using the transcription of the original, or the scanned original, a version with modern typesetting is made.
 * 'v' and 'u' are converted, writing 'u' for a vowel and 'v' for a consonant.
 * Ligatures are expanded: 'æ' becomes 'ae', 'œ' becomes 'oe'
 * All long s-s are converted to the modern 's'.
 * Shortenings are expanded to full words.
+* Quotes in Greek are converted to a modern writing style with only 25 different lower case glyphs.
+* A similar simplification will be done with quotes in other languages.

 Translating into English